FabianGosebrink/pluralsight-angular-monorepos-with-nx/m05/end/libs/shared/util-auth/README.md

-# shared-auth
+# shared-util-auth

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared-auth` to execute the unit tests.
+Run `nx test shared-util-auth` to execute the unit tests.